cs50/labs/vigenere/README.md

 ## Ooh, la la!

-Vigenère’s cipher improves upon Caesar’s cipher by encrypting messages using a _sequence_ of keys (or, put another way, a _keyword_).
+Vigenère's cipher improves upon Caesar's cipher by encrypting messages using a _sequence_ of keys (or, put another way, a _keyword_).

-In other words, if _p_ is some plaintext and _k_ is a keyword (i.e., an alphabetical string, whereby A (or a) represents 0, B (or b) represents 1, C (or c) represents 2, …​, and Z (or z) represents 25), then each letter, _c<sub>i</sub>_, in the ciphertext, _c_, is computed as:
+In other words, if _p_ is some plaintext and _k_ is a keyword (i.e., an alphabetical string, whereby A (or a) represents 0, B (or b) represents 1, C (or c) represents 2, ..., and Z (or z) represents 25), then each letter, _c<sub>i</sub>_, in the ciphertext, _c_, is computed as:

 c<sub>i</sub> = (p<sub>i</sub> + k<sub>j</sub>) % 26

-Note this cipher’s use of _k<sub>j</sub>_ as opposed to just _k_.
+Note this cipher's use of _k<sub>j</sub>_ as opposed to just _k_.
 And if _k_ is shorter than _p_, then the letters in _k_ must be reused cyclically as many times as it takes to encrypt _p_.

-In other words, if Vigenère himself wanted to say HELLO to someone confidentially, using a keyword of, say, ABC, he would encrypt the H with a key of 0 (i.e., A), the E with a key of 1 (i.e., B), and the first L with a key of 2 (i.e., C), at which point he’d be out of letters in the keyword, and so he’d reuse (part of) it to encrypt the second L with a key of 0 (i.e., A) again, and the O with a key of 1 (i.e., B) again.
-And so he’d write HELLO as HFNLP, per the below:
+In other words, if Vigenère himself wanted to say HELLO to someone confidentially, using a keyword of, say, ABC, he would encrypt the H with a key of 0 (i.e., A), the E with a key of 1 (i.e., B), and the first L with a key of 2 (i.e., C), at which point he'd be out of letters in the keyword, and so he'd reuse (part of) it to encrypt the second L with a key of 0 (i.e., A) again, and the O with a key of 1 (i.e., B) again.
+And so he'd write HELLO as HFNLP, per the below:

 | plaintext    | H | E | L | L | O |
 |--------------|---|---|---|---|---|